Spezelechse/movies-v3/README.md

 );
  ```

-4. Edit the 'global.php' file in the same folder and set the right database name in line 17 (replace 'movies_v3' with your database name).
+4. Edit the 'global.php' file in the same directory and set the right database name in line 17 (replace 'movies_v3' with your database name).

  ```php
 'dsn' => 'mysql:dbname=movies_v3;host=localhost',
   ```

 5. Thats it.
 Now you can login with the username: admin and password: Test?123

+**Info**: The main file (index.php) is contained in the public directory and not the root.
+Take care of this while setting up your domain or vhost.

 ------------------------------------------------------------------------------------------------